 The Project proponent has coordinated all ex-post monitoring activities in the project activity.
 The PP is ultimately responsible for implementing the monitoring plan, ensuring the quality of data obtained and the use of this data for emissions reduction calculations.
 However, the actual field measurements to be conducted during monitoring (e.g. testing of ICS selected during sampling) will most likely be performed by third parties contracted to the PP. In the case of using contractors, however, the PP will still be responsible for setting the procedures and providing oversight and training to the contractors.
-For this monitoring period, no ICS has been implemented hence no field measurements were conducted.
-The choice between conducting the actual monitoring activities itself or employing another organization (for example, local marketing firm, university etc) depends on locational, operational factors and financial factors.
-In any case, a local partner is important for providing local insight in questionnaire design, interview technique and for gaining physical access to project beneficiaries to obtain accurate results during monitoring.
-Monitoring has been carried out by the enumerators trained by PPaccording to the procedures and monitoring framework established below.
-The PP stores the data in an electronic database.
+The choice between conducting the actual monitoring activities itself or employing another organization (for example, local marketing firm, university etc) will depend on locational, operational factors and financial factors.
+In any case, a local partner will be important for providing local insight in questionnaire design, interview technique and for gaining physical access to project beneficiaries to obtain accurate results during monitoring.
+Monitoring has been carried out by enumerators trained by PP according to the procedures and monitoring framework established below.